AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

  \end{table}

 ## Gantt Chart
 The Gantt charted shown below displays the project timeline followed by the team.
+It is divided into the four project phases outlined in the Unified Process: \textit{Inception, Elaboration, Construction and Transition}.

 \begin{figure}[H]
       \centering